Cov-ComSec/Cov-ComSec.github.io/content/posts/2021_reverse_engineering/index.md

 So what does it do?

 1. An `xor` operation is executed on the flag string.
-2. An `xor` operation gets done on another string.
+2. An `xor` operation is executed on another string.
 3. Some text is printed to the user via `puts` & `printf`
 4. User input is taken via `gets`
 5. The user input is compared with the the second